-Panic attack treatmentThe following is a self-help guide, but I can provide panic attack treatment in my office or virtually if you need more.
-Panic attacks are more common than many people realize.
+Panic attack treatmentThe following is a self-help guide, but I can provide options for panic attack treatment at home and in my office if you need more.
+These symptoms are more common than many people realize.
 Given that a definition that describes precisely what is and what isn’t a panic attack is hard to pin down, estimates of the incidence and prevalence vary widely.
 However, one thing that can be inferred from the data is that many people will experience them sometime in their lives.
+Therapy for panic attacks can help!
+I offer cognitive-behavioral therapy for panic disorder, as well as other types of therapy for panic attacks.

 These symptoms can be unsettling and scary and can interfere with social, academic, and work functioning in two crucial ways: First, they can make a presentation at work, a social introduction, or a class presentation less effective and certainly less comfortable; Second, they can create overwhelming anticipatory anxiety afterward that creates an avoidance of any activities that are perceived as having the potential to cause another one.
-The good news is that treatment for panic disorder can be very powerful!
+The good news is that treatment for panic attacks can be very powerful!
+Contact me or schedule a free consultation to discuss any of this anytime.

-There is good news when it comes to panic attacks:
+There is good news when it comes to treatment for panic attacks:

-1. Panic attacks are usually transitory – people often develop them at a certain life transition point or during general stress.
+1. These episodes are usually transitory – people often develop them at a certain life transition point or during general stress.
 Still, they often resolve as the transition passes or overall anxiety lessens.

-2. Panic attacks are relatively easy to address within and outside the therapist’s office.
+2. They are relatively easy to address within and outside the therapist’s office.
 In other words, they are symptoms you can work on yourself with a therapist.

-3. The fears and anxieties that come with panic attacks are almost always unfounded or at least irrational.
+3. The fears and anxieties that come with these episodes are almost always unfounded or at least irrational.
 You may fear that your plane will crash, that people you are speaking in front of are judging you unfairly, or that you will crash your car if you have one, but none of these is likely to happen.

 One focus of treatment for panic attacks revolves around cognitive-behavioral therapy to help you see the irrational or exaggerated fears you have that cause them or make you suffer from anticipatory anxiety about having one.
 You will quickly see how the disruption they cause is not nearly what you worry it will be, and the worries about having one are often much worse than the actual experience.

 So, how can you address all of this?
-Here is a start, with some information about what we can do in session.
+Here is a start, with some information about what we can do in a session that focuses on treatment for panic attacks.

 These episodes are worsened when we fight against them.
 Pushing back often makes them more intense or at least more anxiety-producing.
 But realizing they are common, will not hurt you, and will pass can help a lot.
 Think of being at the beach on a day when the waves are high.
 What causes relaxation and comfort: Jumping into the waves or riding them to shore?